 Each side pot will be split separately.

-19: Disputed Pots
+21: Disputed Pots

-20: New Hand & New Limits
+22: New Hand & New Limits

-When it is time to color-up chips, they will be raced off with a maximum of one chip going to any player.
-The chip race will always start in the No.1 seat.
-A player cannot be raced out of a tournament: a player who loses his remaining chip(s) in a chip race will be given one chip of the smallest denomination still in play.
+A: At scheduled color-ups, chips will be raced off starting in seat 1, with a maximum of one chip awarded to a player.
+Players can’t be raced out of play: a player losing his last chip(s) in a race will get 1 chip of the lowest denomination still in play.

-Players are entitled to a reasonable estimation of an opponent’s chip count; thus chips should be kept in countable stacks.
-The TDA recommends clean stacks in multiples of 20 as a standard.
-Players must keep their higher denomination chips visible and identifiable at all times.
+A: Players are entitled to a reasonable estimation of an opponent’s chip count; thus chips should be kept in countable stacks.
+The TDA recommends clean stacks of 20 chips each as a standard.
+Higher denomination chips must be visible and identifiable at all times.

-23: Deck Changes
+25: Deck Changes

 Deck changes will be on the dealer push or level changes or as prescribed by the house.
 Players may not ask for deck changes.

-25: Calling for a Clock
+27: Calling for a Clock

-26: Rabbit Hunting
+28: Rabbit Hunting

 Player Present / Eligible for Hand

-27: At Your Seat
+29: At Your Seat

 Button / Blinds

-29: Dead Button
+31: Dead Button

 Tournament play will use a dead button.

-30: Dodging Blinds
+32: Dodging Blinds

 Players who intentionally dodge any blind when moving from a broken table will incur a penalty.

-31: Button in Heads-up
+33: Button in Heads-up

-33: Substantial Action
+35: Substantial Action